SubhamMazumdar/AWS-ECS-using-Fargate/Readme.md

 # AWS Elastic Container Service (ECS) with AWS Fargate launch type
 AWS Fargate is a highly scalable, fast container management service that helps you to run, stop and manage your containerized applications.
 ECS supports two launch types: AWS Fargate launch type and AWS EC2 launch type.
 AWS Fargate launch type allows you to run your tasks and services in serverless infrastructure managed by Amazon ECS.

 To deploy the containers in ECS you need to create an ECS cluster with user that has `administratorAccess` permissions.
+This Lab covers the following topics.
+* Creating IAM user with Admin privillages.
+* Creating ECS cluster with Fargate launch type.
+* Create and push docker images to ECR.
+* Create Task defenition for containers
+* Configure the VPC, Security group and Application Load Balancer.
+* Create and deploy service and Tasks.

+## Prerequisites
+* AWS Subscription
+* AWS CLI
+* Docker Desktop for Windows/Linux

 ## Create user with Administrator privillages
 1) Use your AWS account email address and password to sign in as the AWS account root user to the IAM console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).